 The managerial structure and organisation provides for consistent and positive care and educational experiences of the young people concerned.
-All care and management conduct records are routinely signed and monitored by the school Principal and regularly reviewed by the Board of Trustees.
+All care and management conduct records are routinely signed and monitored by the school Principal and regularly reviewed by the school Governing Body.